MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 - If you're not a Microsoft MSP, [learn more about the program](https://partner.microsoft.com/solutions/managed-services).
 - If you're a Microsoft cloud solution provider (CSP), see [Microsoft 365 Lighthouse and Microsoft Defender for Business](mdb-lighthouse-integration.md).
-- To learn more about Microsoft partner programs and options, visit the [Microsoft Partner Network](https://partner.microsoft.com).
+- To learn more about all Microsoft partner programs and options, visit the [Microsoft Partner Network](https://partner.microsoft.com).

 ## See also